Richard-Packer/DeepPheWAS_site/docs/Data.md

 </details>

-DeepPheWAS is optimised for UK Biobank data, and assuming all required fields are present will make all phenotypes natively available with the package.
+DeepPheWAS is optimised for UK Biobank data, and assuming all required fields are present will make all phenotypes available with the package.
 DeepPheWAS can work with other data sources particularly other sources of health care records but requires some editing of the data that is not required when using UK Biobank data.

 Currently DeepPheWAS only works with downloaded data files and not the research access portal (RAP) from UK Biobank, work is under way to convert the package for use in the RAP.